TAP is delivered by our teacher training company e-Qualitas.

-In order for someone to start a Teaching Apprenticeship they must;
+For someone to start a Teaching Apprenticeship they must;

 • Have the equivalent to a grade 4 in GCSE English and mathematics.
-If they intend to teach primary aged pupils, they will also need a grade 4 GCSE in a science subject.
+If they intend to teach primary-aged pupils, they will also need a grade 4 GCSE in a science subject.

-• Have a degree awarded by a UK higher education provider, or a recognised equivalent qualification.
+• Have a degree awarded by a UK higher education provider or a recognised equivalent qualification.

 • Demonstrate fundamental skills in English and maths to an appropriate level.
-They will be supported to achieve this, if need be.
+They will be supported to achieve this if need be.

 • They must be employed in a real job in a school.